 - Keep plums away from stinky foods: Plums absorb the odors of their surroundings, so keep them away from stinky foods.

 - Plums don’t stay fresh forever.
-Follow the following tips to check plums for spoilage:
+Follow the tips regarding how do you know a plum is bad (Spoilage Signs):

 Look for visual signs of deterioration: Plums that are not fresh get discolored.
 Also, if the skin of your plums has become wrinkly, it is an indication of lost freshness.
 Plums with spots and mold should never be eaten.